xavgru12/svn-to-git-migration/README.md

 ## Main Functionalities
 For a full migration, the following steps need to be executed subsequentially.

+The main Python script, which is to be invoked is:

+svnExternals.py

 Checkout SVN externals of the repository
 ```